ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

-﻿# Patching : How to Perform Single Document Patch Operations
+# Patching: How to Perform Single Document Patch Operations

 {NOTE: }
 The **Patch** operation is used to perform partial document updates without having to load, modify, and save a full document.
 The whole operation is executed on the server-side and is useful as a performance enhancement or for updating denormalized data in entities.